PavelBelove/cloud-local-n8n-flowise/README.md

 4. Follow the instructions in the terminal:
    - Enter your domain name (e.g., example.com)
    - Enter your email (will be used for n8n login and Let's Encrypt)
+   - Enter your OpenRouter API key (for Zep to use external LLMs)
+   - Optionally, customize the OpenRouter model (default: meta-llama/llama-4-maverick:free)

 ## What the installation script does